|Hino, Shiga (日野町; Hino-chō)|

 - Mt.
 Watamuki 綿向山 - Hiking trails lead to waterfalls.
 The peak is part of the Suzuka mountain range, and the elevation is 1,110 meters.
 Map

-- Blumen Hugel ブルーメの丘 - Agricultural theme park, with many flowers.
+- Blumen Hugel ブルーメの丘 - Agricultural theme park, with many flowers like tulips (April-May), rape blossoms (April-May), roses, and sunflowers (summer).
 Map

 - April 4 - Minami Sanno Festival 南山王の祭 - Major festival of colorful flowery streamers called Hoinobori in a park.
 Spring festival of Hieda Shrine.
 Map